 With a thriving dining scene, Vancouver’s chefs use the best of what’s in season and fresh from the ocean, combining them with traditional techniques and multicultural influences.
 For the ultimate in culinary sightseeing, try the ‘Taste of the West Coast’ tour which brings together a nature sea safari excursion, dining at Doc Morgan’s restaurant on Bowen Island and ends with an exciting seaplane flight back to downtown Vancouver.
 The city’s cocktail scene is legendary and you can enjoy internationally-acclaimed wines from British Columbia’s Okanagan Valley, beers from the city’s growing ranks for craft breweries or something stronger from one of the spirit distilleries.

 Being environmentally-aware comes naturally to Vancouverites: if you love the outdoors as much as the locals, you understand the need to protect it.
-As the city that founded Greenpeace and is home to renowned environmentalist Dr. David Suzuki, the City of Vancouver has pledged to become the world’s greenest city by 2020.
+As the city that founded Greenpeace and is home to renowned environmentalist Dr. David Suzuki, the City of Vancouver has pledged to become the world’s greenest city.
 From the highly-accessible transit system and a compact, walkable downtown; through to sustainable restaurant choices, and hotel policies, this is a city that takes protecting the environment seriously.

 We love this place and it just happens to be perfectly located within a Western Canada adventure taking in the Canadian Rocky Mountains, Vancouver Island, the stunning scenery of Alberta and British Columbia and the Pacific Coastline.
 What a happy coincidence!